openbmc/phosphor-inventory-manager/README.md

 ----
 **filter**

 Supported filter tags are:

-* name - The name of the filter.
+* type - The filter to use.
 * args - An optional list of arguments to pass to the filter.
   * value - The argument value.
   * type - The argument type (defaults to string if unspecified).

 The available filters provided by PIM are: